sarahwintondesign/sarahwintondesign.com/_work/puttin-on-the-ritz.md

 layout: work

 ---
 Postcards are simple, a bit more information, and a fun size to pique someones interest without overwhelm of information.
 Some examples below 1) Sarah Winton Design postcard for clients.
-2) This independently owned pet-supply shop wanted a vintage feel for their southern USA location.
-The beagle design used in branding is based off of the owner, Sarah Vanderford’s very own dog, and store’s namesake, Ritz.
+2) Pet-supply shop with a vintage feel for their southern USA location - complete with a beagle design used in branding is based off of the owner, Sarah Vanderford’s very own dog, and store’s namesake, Ritz.